geve86/Marine-Data/README.md

 # Marine-Data
-I am creating a piece of software on the rasberry pi 3B+ that when recieving serial data, the converts that data in TCP or UDP data depending on the request from the client server.
+I am creating a piece of software on the rasberry pi 3B+ that when recieving serial data, converts that data in TCP or UDP data depending on the request from the client server.